sysadminmike/postgres-influx-mimic/README.md

 ```

-Point grafa at it - need to get this tested now and see what happens
+Point grafana at it - need to get this tested now and see what happens